nudgebee/nudgebee-docs/doc-server/docs/features/Autopilot/actions/execute_custom_image.md

 - **Security**: Ensure that the images and secrets used are from trusted sources to avoid security vulnerabilities.
 - **Accessibility**: Make sure that the specified image is accessible to the Kubernetes cluster, either by hosting it in a public registry or ensuring proper authentication for private registries.
+- **Default Namespace and Service Account**: If not specified, the image pod will run in the same namespace and use the same service account as the Nudgebee agent.

 ---